Lesbian: Marriage

-Although homosexuality among females has taken place in many cultures in history, a recent phenomenon is the development of family among same-sex partners.
 Before the 1970s, the idea that same-sex adults formed long-term committed relationships was unknown to many people.
-The majority of lesbians (between 60% and 80%) report being in a long-term relationship.
-Sociologists credit the high number of paired women to gender role socialization: the inclination for women to commit to relationships doubles in a lesbian union.
+In the 1990s in the U.S., the majority of lesbians (between 60% and 80%) reported being in a long-term relationship.
+Sociologists credit the high number of paired women to women's higher propensity to commit to relationships.
 Unlike heterosexual relationships that tend to divide work based on sex roles, lesbian relationships divide chores evenly between both members.
 Studies have also reported that emotional bonds are closer in lesbian and gay relationships than heterosexual ones.